On Learning to Summarize with Large Language Models as References: Learning with LLMs as References

-To enable a more accurate evaluation, we choose ChatGPT as the baseline model and use the LLMs to conduct a \textit{pair-wise} comparison between different systems and ChatGPT.
-In other words, this is a special case of GPTRank where the number of candidate summaries is two.
-In addition, we allow the LLM to predict a tie between two summaries that have similar quality.\footnote{The prompt templates are shown in Appendix \ref{appendix:gptrank}.}
+We now conduct experiments using GPTRank for model training and evaluation.
+The reference LLMs we choose are GPT-3.5 and GPT-4~\cite{OpenAI2023GPT4TR} since they have shown state-of-the-art performance on summarization evaluation~\cite{liu-etal-2023-g}.\footnote{We use the \texttt{GPT-4-0314} version: \url{https://platform.openai.com/docs/models/GPT-4}.} To enable a more accurate evaluation, we choose GPT-3.5 as the baseline model and use the LLMs to conduct a \textit{pairwise} comparison between different systems and GPT-3.5.
+To reduce the positional bias in LLM evaluation results as noted by \citet{wang2023large}, we evaluate each summary pair in \textit{both} directions and take the average of results.
+In addition, we allow the LLMs to predict a tie between two summaries.\footnote{The prompt templates are shown in Appendix \ref{appendix:gptrank}.}

-The results with ChatGPT as the reference LLM are reported in Tab~\ref{tab:gptrank-chatgpt}.
-The findings are similar to what we observed in \S\ref{subsec:gptscore}: